klojang4j/klojang-templates/README.md

 section details the syntax for nested templates.

 There are, in fact, two ways to nest one template inside another.
-One goes by the name "inline templates"; the other by the name "included templates".
+One goes by the name "inline templates" and the other by the name "included templates".
 Functionally they are completely equivalent.
 The API cannot tell you whether you are populating an inline template or an included template.
-(Well, actually, it [can](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/Template.html#path()), but there's not much you can do with this knowledge.)
+(Well, actually, [it can](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/Template.html#path()), but there's not much you can do with this knowledge.)

 ### Inline Templates